Vittozich/laravel-SOLID-and-Utests-test-app/README.md

     php artisan test

-And if you used phpstorm you can just run it from code
+If you used phpstorm you can just run it from code

 <hr>